Last Updated: October 8, 2025

 Mandatory Training Requirements—Long-Term Care

-Initial training shall be no less than 8 hours, of which 2 hours must contain Wisconsin-specific Medicaid and long-term care information.
+Initial training: Agent shall complete no less than 8 hours, of which 2 hours must contain Wisconsin-specific Medicaid and long-term care information.

-After completion of the initial training, all intermediaries must complete one 4-hour training course specific to long-term care insurance every 24 months concurrent with each individual's license renewal period, of which 1 hour must contain Wisconsin-specific Medicaid training.
+Ongoing training: After completion of the initial training, all agents must complete one 4-hour training course specific to long-term care insurance concurrent with individual WI renewal period of which 1 credit hour must contain Wisconsin-specific Medicaid training.

-A nonresident intermediary who has satisfied the training requirement in another state will be deemed to satisfy the training requirement in Wisconsin,
+Attention Nonresident Agents: An nonresident agent who has satisfied the training requirement in another state will be deemed to satisfy the training requirement in Wisconsin,

 except for the